 Simple Swaps for Better Blood Sugar

-We can help on the food front!
-One simple way to slowly work towards including more nutrient-dense foods into your diet is to make subtle swaps or upgrades to your current favorite foods.
+When trying to work on your health, it can sometimes be overwhelming with everything you can do.
+One simple way to slowly work towards including more nutrient dense foods into your diet is to make subtle swaps or upgrades for your current favorite foods.

 You have way more control over your blood sugar and body shape than you may believe.
 When choosing foods for your health, there are five core goals to work towards in your swaps.